sneham-boop/portfolio/README.md

 This is my portfolio showing the applications/projects I have worked on so far.

+It was created with ReactJS, SASS, React Router. useContext hook was used for implementing dark/light modes.
+I used gitHub pages deploy this website, which was made infinitely simpler via the gh-pages package.

-It was created with ReactJS, SASS, React Router.
-I've experimented a bit with using [GSAP](https://github.com/greensock/GSAP) for animation and simple visual effects.
+I've also experimented a bit with using [GSAP](https://github.com/greensock/GSAP) for animation and simple visual effects.

 ### Live link: [Sneha Mahajan](https://snehakmahajan.com/)